University College

 UC One: Engaging Toronto

 UC One is an exciting initiative that provides first-year students with a special university experience.
 Students choose from one of four courses, each of which is designed to engage with the city from a different perspective.
 Classroom learning is directly linked to real life experience.
+Weekly lectures and seminars are supplemented with prominent guest speakers, including political and business leaders, activists, artists, and more.
+Students also participate in a range of field trips across the city.

-Students enrol to the specific course during the Enrolment period.
+Enrolment in each course is limited to up to 30 students.
 All first-year students in the Faculty of Arts and Science (St. George campus) are eligible to enrol.
+For more information visit the UC One website.

-The Asian Canadian Studies program (Minor)
+Asian Canadian Studies (Minor)

-The Canadian Studies Program (Specialist, Major, Minor)
+Canadian Studies (Specialist, Major, Minor)

-The Certificate in Black Canadian Studies
+Certificate in Black Canadian Studies

 The Certificate in Black Canadian Studies will provide students with an opportunity to study and research the social construction of race in Canada, with a focus on Black Canada and Black Canadians, past and present.
 This will include attending to structural and systemic discrimination in areas including politics, judicial systems, and the arts, as well as considering counter-narratives and forms of resistance and empowerment enacted by Black Canadian communities.
 This certificate also offers a specialization that considers the historical roots and contemporary implications of anti-Black racism, as well as movements that are building towards social equity, and future imaginings.
 While this certificate addresses local and national contexts, it also situates diasporic and transnational frameworks for understanding Blackness in Canada.
 As a result, the certificate also examines a comparative approach to meaning-making and belonging in solidarity with other forms of racism and oppression.

-The Cognitive Science Program (Major)
+Cognitive Science (Major)

-University College (UNI) and Drama (DRM) Courses
+University College (UNI) Courses

 Enquiries